ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S8-eks-02-DynamicVolumeProvisionining-and-Ingress/README.md

 eksctl create cluster --help
 ```

-- Show the AWS `eks service` on aws management console and explain `eksctl-my-cluster-cluster` stack on `cloudformation service`.
+- Show the AWS `eks service` on the AWS management console and explain `eksctl-my-cluster-cluster` stack on `cloudformation service`.

 ## Part 3 - Ingress